From the Cook

 Tips & Tricks (5)

-- Render Bacon First for Depth 🥓Cook bacon until crispy before adding to the crock pot, then reserve the rendered fat to sauté onions—this builds a rich flavor foundation that elevates the entire dish.
+- Crisp Bacon First 🥓Cook bacon until fully crispy before adding to the crock pot, then reserve some pieces to crumble on top at serving for maximum smoky flavor and textural contrast.

 Recipe Facts